-- Billing and reimbursement: - Telehealth services paid at the same rate as in-person services - Expands the types of practitioners who can bill Medicare for services. - Providers such as physical therapists, occupational therapists and speech-language pathologists can receive payment for Medicare telehealth services - Expanded list of originating sites:/ payment of originating site fee - Will pay for beneficiaries receiving services at home and other temporary expansion sites - To hospital where telehealth services are furnished remotely by hospital-based practitioners to patients who are registered as hospital outpatients, including when the patient is at home and when the home is serving as a temporary provider-based department of the hospital. - Increased audio-only telehealth for certain services - Increased payments for telephone evaluation and management visits / behavioral health counseling and educational services to be the equivalent of Medicare payments for office/outpatient visits. - Waived frequency of services requirements for many services - Subsequent inpatient and SNF visits can be provided through telehealth, with no frequency limits - Critical care consult codes can be furnished beyond once-per-day limitation
+- Billing and reimbursement: - Telehealth services paid at the same rate as in-person services - Expands the types of practitioners who can bill Medicare for services. - Providers such as physical therapists, occupational therapists and speech-language pathologists can receive payment for Medicare telehealth services - Expanded list of originating sites:/ payment of originating site fee - Will pay for beneficiaries receiving services at home and other temporary expansion sites - To hospital where telehealth services are furnished remotely by hospital-based practitioners to patients who are registered as hospital outpatients, including when the patient is at home and when the home is serving as a temporary provider-based department of the hospital. - Permitted use of audio-only equipment to furnish some services - Increased payments for telephone evaluation and management visits / behavioral health counseling and educational services to be the equivalent of Medicare payments for office/outpatient visits. - Waived frequency of services requirements for many services - Subsequent inpatient and SNF visits can be provided through telehealth, with no frequency limits - Critical care consult codes can be furnished beyond once-per-day limitation